V2I-V2V/Vehicular-Mininet-WiFi/README.md

 ./routing/simple-route add to 10.0.0.1 dev sta3-wlan0 via 10.0.0.2
 ```

 Now try `sta1 ping sta3` and it should work.
-You can also verify the routing by looking at the output of `route -n` before/after execute the `simple-route` command.
+You can also verify the routing change by looking at the output of `route -n` before/after execute the `simple-route` command.

 ## Use the `vehicular_perception.py` script